 Now before that desk goes belly up, we’re here to say that it’s possible to have your cake and eat it too.
 Let us introduce you to an undeniable asset for any multi-purpose room.

-The convertible has thousands of faces and with it thousands of possibilities.
+The convertible is a great piece of furniture that has thousands of faces and with it thousands of possibilities.
 Whether you’re downsizing, a recent empty nester looking to repurpose a spare room, or thinking ahead to the upcoming holidays and desperately need to carve out extra space for that growing list of overnight guests, the convertible could be your answer.

 In this 3 part series we’ll go further into depth on the various convertible options, their history and recommendations on which convertible will satisfy your needs.